AdamJDowney/CV/README.md

 -What was the result?

-#### This Skill

-- Experience
-- Achievements
-- Evidence (STAR)

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (April 2021 - July 2021)
 - Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
-- Grade
-- Other cool stuff
+#### University of Reading (October 2018 - November 2020)
+- History & Politics Diploma.

 #### Any other qualifications

 That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+- Football
+- Skiing
+- Reading